Healthy Chinese Money Plant (Pilea peperomioides) in bright indirect, also known as Chinese Money Plant

 Process

-Plant pups in moist soil.
-They establish in 1-2 weeks.
+A practical check: plant pups in moist soil.
+In practice, they establish in 1-2 weeks.

 Pitfalls